Who can apply?

 Who will be there:

-Michael Sanderson, Head of Student Music, Arts Centre, Sally Goodworth, Staff Musician, and Jay Wilkinson, Director of the Arts Centre, will be listening to the auditions.
+Michael Sanderson, Head of Student Music, Arts Centre and Sally Goodworth, Staff Musician, will be listening to the auditions.

 Applications should be made to the Arts Centre as soon as possible with full details of instrument/voice, standard, home address and mobile and home telephone numbers, and course of study at Brunel.